You’ve probably been told that rats are nocturnal…which also leads you to wonder why you have seen a rat in your garden in daylight?

 Do rats like daylight?

 For instance, birds of prey and other predators can easily spot a rat during daylight.
-It is a natural reason why rats generally only come out at night.
+It is a genuine reason why rats generally only come out at night.

 Conclusion